November 2022 Reflection: Healing Journey

 Annual Report Archives

-The Holy Father recently issued new norms for the worldwide response to the evil of sexual abuse.
-These norms add to layers of response already in place in the United States including the Essential Norms and the Charter for the Protection of Children and Young People.
+The Holy Father issued revised Motu Proprio Vos estis lux mundi for the worldwide response to the evil of sexual abuse.
+These norms, initially promulgated in 2019, are now permanent.
+This add to layers of response already in place in the United States including the Essential Norms and the Charter for the Protection of Children and Young People.

-Bishops also will be held accountable under the authority of this Motu Proprio, which covers sexual abuse of minors or vulnerable persons, sexual acts compelled through the abuse of authority, and any coverup of such crimes.
+Bishops are also to be held accountable under the authority of this Motu Proprio, which covers sexual abuse of minors or vulnerable persons, sexual acts compelled through the abuse of authority, and any coverup or interference with the reporting of such crimes.

 The norms also require that Church institutions comply with civil reporting laws.